 It Costs Less to Hire a Professional

 If the estate plan has a flaw in it, that could lead to long and tedious court proceedings and paying a great amount of money in legal fees and taxes in the process.
 However, when you hire an experienced attorney, you can avoid this long process, and make it easier for your beneficiary to receive their inheritance.
-Also, a lawyer will help minimize your taxes.
+Also, probate attorneys will help minimize your taxes.
 When you are preparing an estate plan, there are many deductions and exemptions that you should take advantage of.
 For instance, if you transfer assets to your grandchildren, you are exempted from paying taxes.
 When you hire an attorney who has experience with estate-related taxes and exemptions, they will help you save money where you can.

 Life happens and circumstances change with it.
 Life-changing events like divorce, the birth of a child, marriage, death, and changes in family dynamics are inevitable.
 The estate plan should reflect any big life events, which means that you need to update it accordingly.
 An estate attorney will make sure that the estate plan is updated according to your wishes.